masnes/financial_calculators/README.md

 CAGR, or Compounding Annual Growth Rate, is a way to measure how fast a contribution has compounded over a given time.
-For instance, if you start with 10,000 of something (money, mice, self-replicating robots, etc.) now, and that quantity becomes 20,000 10 periods, then the quantity grew by 7.18% per period.
+For instance, if you start with 10,000 of something (money, mice, self-replicating robots, etc.), and that quantity becomes 20,000 over 10 periods, then the quantity grew by 7.18% per period.
 Compounding growth is very powerful!

 Usage: